eyw2003/3D-Panoramic-Optical-Mapping-Code/README.md

 RhythmDevelopment1 contains the modified Rhythm code from the Efimov laboratory required to generate 2D activation, APD, and phase maps.
 PanoramicImagingGUIv10 contains the 3D panoramic optical mapping code.
 Registration-Thickness contains code to coregister micro-CT and 3D POM data.

+Code for machine learning segmentation of microCT data is held in separate GitHub repository "MicroCTsegmentation"